 Primary responsibility for implementation of prescribed measures has the user, the person or legal entity who obtained the authorization for conducting certain practice.
 The import of radioactive waste in the Republic of Croatia is explicitly forbidden.

-Ministry of Health is the Competent Authority for radiation protection in the Republic of Croatia.
 In order to ensure more effective implementation of radiation protection, pursuant to the Law on Health Care, the Croatian Institute for Radiation Protection (CRPI) has been founded, a medical institute for providing expert assessment and other expertise in the field of radiation protection, and for keeping and maintaining records on the sources, source users and radiation workers.
-The Commission for Radiation Protection is not established yet.
-Minister of Health can designate legal entities to perform certain tasks according to special approval if they meet prescribed conditions.